 Once configured, save the process definition and navigate to the Microservices UI to create a new Microservice:

-Once the Microservice is created, select the “API - Build” menu item:
+Once the Microservice is created, select the “API - Build” menu item.
+The microservice is built, and the FlowWright application restarts in the background.
+You need to re-login to continue this setup.

 Once the REST API is built, select the “API - View API” to render the Microservice REST API: